codeSavvy-ln/Azure-Data-Pipeline-Project/README.md

 **Azure Data Factory (ADF)** serves as the backbone for orchestrating the data pipeline.

-[load_config](https://github.com/codeSavvy-ln/Azure-Data-Pipeline-Project/blob/main/load_config.csv) Main file that holds config related details which will be referenced to implement the Data pipeline.
+[load_config](https://github.com/codeSavvy-ln/Azure-Data-Pipeline-Project/blob/main/load_config.csv) is the main file that holds config related details which will be referenced to implement the Data pipeline.

 **Pipeline 1 - emr_pl_src_to_landing**